 Under this option, when a candidate is elected to the office without advancing to the general election, funds raised for the general election may be transferred, without attribution, to a committee for subsequent election to the same office.
 This would include these funds with the attribution exception of Section 85317, and permit a candidate elected at the primary election to "carry over" contributions for the general election as if the candidate had run in, and won, the general election.
-By treating an outright win in a primary as the equivalent of winning in a general election, this approach permits a candidate to carry over funds without attribution and therefore without regard for contribution limits.
+By treating an outright win in a primary as the equivalent of winning in a general election, this approach permits a candidate to carry over funds without attribution and, therefore, without regard for contribution limits.
 Under these circumstances, the candidate would still shift funds to a committee set up in connection with a subsequent election to the same office, and the exception found in Section 85317 would apply.
-This is a departure from the approach employed in other circumstances where a candidate raises funds for an election but does not ultimately run in the election.
-In those instances, under Section 85318, the candidate returns the remaining funds.

-Specifically, staff offers the following language as new subdivision (d) to Regulation 18537.1, to address the transfer of remaining primary election funds where a candidate is elected to the office in the primary election without advancing to the general election:
+Specifically, for this option, staff proposes the following language as new subdivision (d) to Regulation 18537.1, to address the transfer of remaining primary election funds where a candidate is elected to office in the primary election without advancing to the general election: